akkanben/reading-notes/301/class-03.md

 1. In the video, what is the first step that the developer does to pass functions between components?
   - The developer creates a method in the App class that will be then passed to the child Person class.
 2. In your own words, what does the increment function do?
-  - The increment method in the Person class adds a yellow span to the card and calls the App class increment method which filters out the current name and increments it's corrosponding count.
+  - The increment method in the Person class adds a yellow span to the card and calls the App class increment method which filters out the current name and increments it's corresponding count.
 3. How can you pass a method from a parent component into a child component?
   -  As a property in the React component just like passing any other property via props.
 4. How does the child component invoke a method that was passed to it from a parent component?